dillacorn/ahtarchy/README.md

 # `autarchy-shell`

-**Autarchy-Shell** is a self-governed Arch-based environment for users who work directly from the terminal.
+**autarchy** is a self-governed Arch-based environment for users who work directly from the terminal.
 It **expects TTY login and shell interaction** as the primary workflow and assumes familiarity with the command line and manual configuration.

 ---